amandavisconti/fictions-futures/README.md

 # fictions-futures
 Speculative bits.
-My/our POV, not MPOV=MPOW
+My/our POV, not MPOV=MPOW (there's some kind of pun there: point of view, #MPOW as Twitter shorthand for anonymizing references to My Place of Work, not My Place of Vocation to cite Fobazi Ettarh's scholarship https://www.inthelibrarywiththeleadpipe.org/2018/vocational-awe/)

 ## Citations